kwonus/Quelle/Quelle-AVX.md

 /noun/ & /verb/

 Both of the statements above are valid, but will not match any results.
 Search statements attempt to match actual words in  the actual bible text.
 A word cannot be "this" **and** "that".
-Likewise, an individual word in a sentence does not operate as a /noun/ **and** a /verb/.
+Likewise, an individual word in a sentence does not operate as a /noun/ **and** a /verb/ at the same time.

 **Negating search-terms Example:**